TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.tix.rst

   <http://tix.sourceforge.net/dist/current/man/html/TixCmd/compound.htm>`_ image
   types can be used to create images that consists of multiple horizontal lines;
-  each line is composed of a series of items (texts, bitmaps, images or spaces) arranged from left to right.
+  each line is composed of a series of items (texts, bitmaps, images or spaces) arranged kutoka left to right.
 For example, a compound image can be used to display a bitmap and a text string simultaneously in a Tk :class:`Button` widget.